Higher Galois theory: Galois theory

-Let $\scr X$ be an $\infty$-topos.
-A torsor $(A,\chi)$ in $\scr X$ is called \emph{Galois} if the associated principal action $P\colon A\to \scr X$ is a fully faithful functor.
-In other words, a Galois torsor is a full sub-$\infty$-groupoid of $\scr X$ whose colimit is a final object.
+In other words, a Galois torsor in $\scr X$ is a full sub-$\infty$-groupoid of $\scr X$ whose colimit is a final object.
 For example, if $A\in\scr S$, the universal $A$-torsor is Galois since it corresponds to the Yoneda embedding $A\into \B A$.
 If $\scr X$ is the étale topos of a field $k$, then a Galois torsor in $\scr X$ is precisely a finite Galois extension of $k$.
 In this case, the following corollary shows that the absolute Galois group of $k$ computes $\Pi_1\scr X$.

 \begin{corollary} Let $\scr X$ be a locally $n$-connected $\infty$-topos and let $\scr G\subset \Tors_{\leq n+1}(\scr X)$ be the full subcategory spanned by the Galois torsors.
 Then the inclusion $\scr G\subset \Tors_{\leq n+1}(\scr X)$ is left cofinal. \end{corollary}